ahmetson/tpl/README.md

 ## HOW TO RUN? ##

-Program works through command prompt.
-Call 'tpl.exe' with path to the source codes as arguments.
-The executable program will be created where 'tpl.exe' was called from.
-(Name of executable file is first passed argument to the 'tpl.exe'.
+TPL works through command prompt.
+Call *tpl.exe* with path to the source codes as arguments.
+The executable program will be created where *tpl.exe* was called from.
+(Name of executable file is first passed argument to the *tpl.exe*).

 # DOCUMENTATION #

 ### SCOPES ####

-This programming language has 4 scope levels: TPL, global, local and function levels.
+The programming language has 4 scope levels:

 * TPL level - is the top level.
 Every function, variable come with tpl.exe, including third party libraries belongs to TPL level.
 And they are acceptable in other scopes.
 * global level - is program level or in other words between source code level.
 In global level, data defined in A source code, can be used in B source code.
 User defined functions and user defined types ALWAYS defined in global scope.